niklasravnsborg/front-export/README.md

 ## Usage

+Install dependencies for this package with NPM:

+`$ npm install`

 You need to set an environment variable by creating a `.env` text file in the root directory of this project.
 It contains your Front JSON Web Token which you have to copy from your [Front API Preferences](https://app.frontapp.com/settings/tools/api).